 Along Colombia’s Caribbean coast people of African, Spanish, and indigenous heritage have been intermixing for centuries, resulting in a wide spread blending of cultures—from cuisine and language to traditional music, instruments, and dance forms.
-Reflecting this, Grupo Rebolú sings in Spanish and performs on a mix of indigenous, African, and Western instruments.
+Reflecting this, Rebolú sings in Spanish and performs on a mix of indigenous, African, and Western instruments.
 The band’s instrumentation includes gaita, a native flute made of a hollowed-out cactus stem; maracas; a llamador, a small drum native to the Caribbean coast of Colombia which plays the upbeat; an alegre, a hand drum similar to an African djembe; and a tambora drum.
-Erika Parra on drums completes Rebolú’s longstanding membership, with additional contributions from Ramiro Marziana on guitar, Arturo Valdez on bass, a horn section of Alex Ramirez on sax and Fernando Ferrarone on trumpet, and backing vocals from Ronny Polo, Ronald’s oldest son.
+Erika Parra on drums completes Rebolú’s longstanding membership, with additional contributions from Ramiro Marziani on guitar, Diego Alzate on bass, and a horn section of Alex Ramirez on sax and Fernando Ferrarone on trumpet.
 Together the ensemble plays multiple traditional forms, including cumbia, gaita, tambora, chalupa, and bullerengue, all sure to produce an irresistible urge to get up and dance.